-So far, there is no substantial treatment for the chronic eye disease.
-Most treatments that are available for the wet form of AMD often fails to meet the patient’s expectations.
+So far, there is no substantial treatment for chronic eye disease.
+Most treatments that are available for the wet form of AMD often fail to meet the patient’s expectations.
 And therefore is no longer in use.
 Therefore, in the majority of the cases.
 It is best to use aids designed for individuals with low vision for the utmost help.
 Using these aids helps improve the quality of life and also allows them to be independent.

 Tips and strategies to help

 Caring for loved ones with macular degeneration is never easy.
 More so, when there is a shortage of treatment options available for treating the same.
 Here are some tips and strategies.
-This will be useful for the family caregivers to deal with AMD.
+This will be useful for family caregivers to deal with AMD.